suhashollakc/JavaScript-Projects/README.md

 # JavaScript-Projects
-A series of Web projects built with plain JavaScript and no additional JS library utilised.
-Please do star if these could be of any help .
+A series of Web projects built with vanilla JavaScript and no additional JS library utilised.
+Don't forget to ⭐⭐⭐⭐⭐ the repository for more projects.

+# 1. Custom Video Player( using HTML Video API)